 Still, spotty connections and equipment failures may lead to unexpected glitches.

 When the sound quality is lacking, captions can offer clarity.
 Unfortunately, automated captioning or transcription services may struggle to produce accurate results, especially when the audio recording is less than perfect.
 Verbit solves this issue by using AI and professional transcribers.
-Incorporating technology and human professionals offers greater efficiency and high-quality, 99% accurate transcriptions and captions.
+Incorporating technology and human professionals offers greater efficiency, delivering up to 99% targeted accuracy for transcriptions and captions.

 Verbit’s technology provides podcast producers the tools they need to improve accessibility and meet the strict legal requirements of the ADA and other laws.
 Contact us to begin making your podcasts more inclusive and reach greater audiences.